-The two criteria which were applied to determine the number of phenotypes did not agree: the bootstrapped p-values for the LR test indicated five phenotypes (model 5) while the BIC preferred a model with only two (model 2).
-As this method is explorative and has the potential to reveal new phenotypes, the authors chose to present model 5 (tables 1 and 2), knowing that the heterogeneity in the data might be sufficiently represented by fewer phenotypes (see tables E2-E5 in the supplementary data for detailed results for the models with two to five phenotypes).
-The main characteristics of the five phenotypes are summarised as follows (details in tables 1 and 2).
+The two criteria which were applied to determine the number of phenotypes did not agree: the bootstrapped p-values for the LR test indicated five phenotypes (model 5) while the BIC preferred only two (model 2).
+Because this method is explorative and has the potential to reveal new phenotypes we chose to present model 5 (tables 1 and 2), knowing that the heterogeneity in the data might sufficiently be represented by fewer phenotypes (detailed results for the models with 2-5 phenotypes are reported in tables E2-E5 in the online supplementary material).
+The main characteristics of the five phenotypes are summarized below (details in tables 1 and 2).
 To simplify the discussion, each phenotype was given a summary label describing its most pertinent characteristics.

-Phenotype A: persistent cough

-Children with this phenotype typically suffered from cough apart from colds at both surveys.
-Wheeze ever was more common than in phenotype B but considerably less common than in phenotypes C, D and E. FEV0.5 values tended to be slightly lower and bronchial responsiveness greater than in asymptomatic children.
+Phenotype A ("persistent cough"): Children with this phenotype typically suffered from cough apart from colds at both surveys.
+Wheeze ever was more common than in phenotype B but considerably less common than in phenotypes C, D and E. $FEV{0.5}$ values tended to be slightly lower and bronchial responsiveness greater than in asymptomatic children.
+Phenotype B ("transient cough"): Cough apart from colds occurred only in the first survey and wheeze ever was rarely reported. $FEV{0.5}$ and bronchial responsiveness were comparable with asymptomatic children.

-Phenotype B: transient cough

-Cough apart from colds occurred only in the first survey and wheeze ever was rarely reported.
-FEV{0.5} and bronchial responsiveness were comparable with asymptomatic children.

-Phenotype C: atopic persistent wheeze

-Attacks of wheeze were frequent in both surveys.
+Phenotype C ("atopic persistent wheeze"): Attacks of wheeze were frequent in both surveys.
 Attacks occurred with and without colds and were commonly accompanied by shortness of breath.
-For almost a third of the children with this phenotype, summer was the season with more frequent attacks in the second survey.
+For almost a third of the children with this phenotype summer was the season with more frequent attacks in the second survey.
 Cough apart from colds and being woken at night by cough was common.
-Sensitisation to at least one allergen was likely.
-FEV0.5 values were typically lower and bronchial responsiveness greater than in asymptomatic children.
+Sensitization to at least one allergen was likely, FEV{0.5} values were typically lower and bronchial responsiveness greater than in asymptomatic children.
+Phenotype D ("non-atopic persistent wheeze"): Attacks of wheeze were likely in both surveys though not as frequent as in phenotype C. Attacks tended to be accompanied by shortness of breath and occurred with and without colds.
+They were generally worse at night and, in the second survey, were more common in winter.
+Atopic sensitization was rare, FEV{0.5} similar and bronchial responsiveness greater than in asymptomatic children.